-Monthly reports are due to STRS 30 calendar days immediately following the month in which the compensation being reported under this part was earned, and are delinquent 15 calendar days immediately thereafter.
+Monthly reports are due to CalSTRS 30 calendar days immediately following the month in which the compensation being reported under this part was earned, and are delinquent 15 calendar days immediately thereafter.

 - c.
-Education Code Section 23006 authorizes the STRS board to assess penalties if the reports are late or in an unacceptable form.
-See CalSTRS Penalties and Interest Employer Reference Guide for details. - i.
-Education Code Section 23007 authorizes the Office of the State Controller, upon order of the STRS board, to withhold payments from the State School Fund to the county for deposit into the county school service fund if the employer fails to make payment of any assessment.

-- ii.
-Upon request of the county superintendent of schools to the county auditor, the county auditor shall withhold payments to a school district for deposit in the district's general fund until the contributions and the report are received in acceptable form by STRS. - d.
-Education Code Section 23008 authorizes the county superintendent, district superintendent, chancellor of a community college district, or other employing agency that submitted the report to STRS to make changes to the monthly report. - i.
-These changes to the report are made because of over- or underpayments of required contributions. - ii.
-The entity must make these changes within 60 days after it finds the error or is notified by STRS. - iii.
-If the employee overpaid STRS, the agency must refund the overpayment within the same 60-day time period. - iv.
-STRS has the authority to assess penalties for late or improper adjustments to the monthly reports.
-See CalSTRS Penalties and Interest Employer Reference Guide for details. - D. CalPERS - 1.
-Government Code Section 20221 - Requires each school employer and the chief administrative agency of a contracting agency, or any other person whom its governing board may designate, to furnish to PERS information on the status of members. - 2.
-Government Code Section 20222.5 authorizes the PERS board to obtain information needed during an audit. - 3.
-Government Code Section 20537 authorizes PERS to charge interest on any unpaid amount due from a contracting agency.
-See CalPERS Circular Letter 200-041-13. - 4.
-Government Code Section 20610 requires every county superintendent of schools to enter into a contract with PERS to include in PERS the following: - a.
-All qualifying classified employees of the county superintendent of schools whose compensation is paid from the county school service fund, except employees electing pursuant to Section 1313 of the Education Code to continue membership in a county system. - b.
-All of the employees of school districts and community college districts existing on July 1, 1949, or thereafter formed (note: there are some exclusions from this provision).
+CalSTRS defines the fields that are included in the report, which shall comply with CalSTRS' F496 File Layout. - d.
+Education Code Section 23006 authorizes the CalSTRS board to assess penalties if the reports are late or in an unacceptable form.
+See CalSTRS Penalties and Interest for Late Remittances and Late and Unacceptable Reporting by Employers for details. - i.
+Education Code Section 23007 authorizes the Office of the State Controller, upon order of the CalSTRS board, to withhold subsequent payments from the State School Fund to the county, for deposit into the county school service fund, if the employer fails to make payment of any assessment. - ii.
+Upon request of the county superintendent of schools to the county auditor, the county auditor shall withhold payments to a school district for deposit in the district's general fund until the contributions and the report are received in acceptable form by CalSTRS. - e.
+Education Code Section 23008 authorizes the county superintendent, district superintendent, chancellor/president of a community college district, or other employing agency that submitted the report to CalSTRS, to make changes to the monthly report. - i.
+These changes to the report are made because of overpayments or underpayments of required contributions. - ii.
+The entity must make these changes within 60 days after discovery of the error or notification from CalSTRS. - iii.
+If the employee overpaid CalSTRS, the agency must refund the overpayment within the same 60-day time period - iv.
+CalSTRS has the authority to assess penalties for late or improper adjustments to the monthly reports.
+See CalSTRS Penalties and Interest for Late Remittances and Late and Unacceptable Reporting by Employers for details. - 3.
+Membership - a.
+Full-time basis Education Code Section 22501 - b.
+Part-time basis Education Code Section 22502 - c.
+Substitute Position Education Code Section 22503